Luna programme: Sample return

 More complex soft lander craft can robotically scoop up a small amount of lunar material, lift off from the surface, and return the material to Earth.
+Luna program sample return landers had the generic designations of Ye-8-5 or Ye-8-5M (E-8-5 or E-8-5M depending on transliteration from Russian).

 Luna 16 (September 1970), Luna 20 (February 1972) and Luna 24 (August 1976), returned samples of lunar soil to Earth.
 A total of 301 g of soil sample was returned from the three missions.